WeMakeDevs/github-tutorial/README.md

 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Hi, I am Rohitansh and this is my HandsOn while watching the video.
 - This course is OP.
-- "OP course by OP Kunal"
+- "OP course by OP Kunal !!!"